waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Sandshrew (Ground): Weak to Water, Grass, Ice.
 Immune to Poison status.
     *   Paras (Bug/Grass): 4x weak to Fire/Flying.

-## 3. Area Notes
-### Route 4 (ID: 15)
-*   The Cool Trainer F near (7, 6) or (8, 5) can trigger a bugged phantom encounter.

-## 4. Custom Agent Log
+## 3. Agent Development & Known Issues
-*   **Pathfinding Agent:** Catastrophically broken.
-Multiple attempts to fix it by redefining it have failed, producing missing content or invalid JSON errors.
+*   **pathfinding_agent:** Catastrophically broken.
+Multiple attempts to fix it have failed, producing missing content or invalid JSON errors.
 It cannot be trusted for navigation in its current state.
-Manual navigation is required for complex areas until it is completely redesigned from scratch with a more robust prompt.
+Requires a full teardown and rebuild.
+(Failed 4 times as of turn 7748).
-*   **systematic_explorer_agent:** Its traversal logic is flawed in Mt.
+*   **systematic_explorer_agent:** Traversal logic is flawed in Mt.
 Moon and cannot be trusted.
 It has failed by generating paths into impassable walls.
+(Failed 1 time as of turn 7661).
 *   **npc_movement_predictor_agent:** Created to predict movement of mobile NPCs.
+Status: Untested.
+*   **wkg_transition_recorder_agent:** Functional, but needs to be paired with a WKG query to prevent adding duplicate edges.

-## 5. Lessons from Critiques
+## 4. Lessons from Critiques
 *   **Abandon Failing Tools & Objectives:** If a tool (like an agent) or an objective proves unproductive after a few documented attempts, disengage immediately.
 Do not get stuck in a debugging or failure loop.
 Pivot to a manual backup plan or a different objective.
 *   **Systematic Navigation:** When navigating complex dungeons, adopt a methodical exploration pattern (like wall-following) to prevent getting lost.
 Avoid forcing shortcuts.
 *   **Map Awareness:** Before setting a navigation goal in a complex, multi-level area, carefully trace the path on the map to confirm it's a contiguous, reachable area.
 Do not make assumptions about connectivity between isolated sections.